Causes of variation

-The differences in characteristics between individuals of the same species is called variation.
+The differences in characteristics between individuals of the same is called .

-Some variation is passed on from parents to offspring, via genes, during reproduction.
-This is inherited variation.
+Some variation is passed on from parents to offspring, via during reproduction.
+This is variation.

 Some variation is the result of differences in the surroundings, or what an individual does.
 This is called environmental variation.